Skip to main content

 “Why would our queen kill the nautch girl?
 It makes no sense.”
 Another shook his head.

 “She is not our queen anymore.
-She ran away with her son while we burnt and died here, remember?
+She ran away with her son while we burned and died here, remember?
 And don’t forget that the Maharani is one of us.
 Let’s trust her.”
 Another man agreed with the other.

 “But just in case all this turns against them?
-A conspiracy from Suryapali perhaps?”
+A conspiracy from Suryapali, perhaps?”
 The first one asked as the others exchanged glances.

-“Then we as true Neelambargarhi will have to end all cooperation and join the uprising.”
+“Then we, as true Neelambargarhi, will have to end all cooperation and join the uprising.”

 “It will lead to internal riots and civil unrest.”
 The second one gasped.
 The others nodded.
 “Will the king spare us after that?”

 It was Devdoot who had blown the horn to signal the start of the court session.
-Everyone stared at the locked door expecting it to open and for prisoners to come for trial.
+Everyone stared at the locked door, expecting it to open and for prisoners to come for trial.
 To their surprise, Adhiraja Ishaan Dev stood up to speak first.

 “My citizens, nobles and ministers.
 We have always treated you as family and agreed to full transparency of our affairs involving the state with you as and when possible.”
 He looked up at the silent crowd, thousands of pairs of eyes staring at him.
 He continued.
-“So, the Maharani and I have some good news and some bad ones.
-But here in the court of Justice, I have summoned you to witness judgment to an important trial, conducting which in the privacy of the palace courtroom would be unjust to the people of Neelambargarh.”
+“So, the Maharani and I have some good news and some bad news.
+But here in the court of Justice, I have summoned you to witness judgment in an important trial, conducting which in the privacy of the palace courtroom would be unjust to the people of Neelambargarh.”
 Confused buzz and glances rose across the audience.
 What was happening?
-Adhiraja Ishaan Dev turned briefly towards his queen who nodded her agreement.
+Adhiraja Ishaan Dev turned briefly towards his queen, who nodded her agreement.

 “The good news first, we are happy to announce that the Maharani is expecting Neelambargarh and Suryapali’s heir soon.”
 The crowd erupted in joy and cheered as Maharani Priyambada smiled faintly at the fanfare and Adhiraja Ishaan Dev raised his hands to stop the crowd, his face still grim.